 White springtails (Collembola sp.) are useful insects and a great addition to a nutritious diet for small frogs, fish, small geckos and other small insectivores.
 Alongside being a proper food source, springtails are also very useful as a clean-up crew and can be the janitors of your terrarium, vivarium or paludarium.
 Springtails are detritivores which means they only feed on dead organic material, fungi and bacteria.
 They help clean up your enclosure tank, will keep moulds down and prevent the fungus from spreading.
-After knowing this breeding method, you never rebuy springtails, and still having this precious insect always available from your own culture for many years.
+After knowing this breeding method, you never rebuy springtails, and still have this precious insect always available from your own culture for many years.

 After I first used the breeding method of culturing springtails on charcoal with water, I never had to repurchase springtails.
 It is so simple: you only need charcoal, water, food and of course the springtails.
 They breed easy and fast; you never run out of springtails again.

 Setting up a breeding culture in 3 easy steps

 Although there are more ways to culture and breed springtails to use as feeder insects or to make bioactive setups for your tank, this particular method is both easy, cheap and fast.
 You have your own springtail culture up within 3 easy steps.